Unifying Summary Statistic Selection for Approximate Bayesian Computation: Minimizing the expected posterior entropy

 where we have been able to combine the two integrals because

 by the law of total probability.
-The inner integral of \cref{eq:prior-posterior-entropy-difference} is the Kullback-Leibler divergence from the prior to the posterior $\kldiv{\posterior{\theta\mid t}}{\prior{\theta}}$, sometimes called \emph{surprise} because it measures the degree to which an observer updates their belief in light of new data \citep{Itti2009}.
-Minimising the EPE thus maximises our expected surprise from observing the summaries because the prior entropy does not depend on the choice of summaries.
+The inner integral of \cref{eq:prior-posterior-entropy-difference} is the KL divergence from the prior to the posterior $\kldiv{\posterior{\theta\mid t}}{\prior{\theta}}$, sometimes called \emph{surprise} because it measures the degree to which an observer updates their belief in light of new data \citep{Itti2009}.
+Minimizing the EPE thus maximizes our expected surprise from observing the summaries because the prior entropy does not depend on the choice of summaries.